Yoga is Alive! – an ever-flowering and unfolding Practice – and the daily benefits it brings, support and nourish us on every level of our Being.

 These techniques can be explored and cultivated to harness or encourage the free-flow of Prana – and can be either calming or invigorating, depending on the intention of our Practice.
 As we open up to the transformative qualities of Pranayama, the vibration rises, and we begin to access Life’s most subtle energy – the Aliveness!

-As our Yoga practice evolves, we naturally prepare the body and the mind for Meditation.
+As our Yoga practice evolves, we naturally prepare ourselves for Meditation.
 Meditation is vast, open and limitless, and therefore incredibly hard to define!
 In it’s simplest terms, Meditation is an act of surrender and letting go – of resting the habitual mind and all of it’s patterns, stories and distractions.
-It is in this letting go that space is created for insights to arise, and a deeper clarity and connection to take shape.
+It is in this letting go that space is created for insights to naturally arise, and a deeper clarity and connection to unfold.
 The practice of Meditation allows this space, and from within it, the potential for something to spontaneously arise and expand…

-There are many techniques and forms of meditation, but at it‘s essence, it can be as simple as mindfully watching the breath, aware and fully present in the moment – to just simply be.
-Sitting meditation as well as deep rest and Savasana, are all forms of meditation.
+There are many techniques and forms of meditation, but at it‘s essence, it can be as simple as allowing the Body to deeply rest down into the support of the Earth; or feeling into and embodying the breath – aware and fully present in the moment – to just simply be.
+Sitting meditation as well as the natural practices of Deep Rest and Savasana, are all forms of meditation.
 In time, and with dedicated practice, compassion and patience, we begin to fall in Love with Meditation and the sense of peace and equanimity it brings.
-It then becomes an integral and beautiful part of our Practice, and our lives – pointing the way to the door of liberation, and beyond!
+It then becomes an integral, insightful and beautiful part of our Practice, and our lives – pointing the way to the door of liberation, and beyond!

 Svadhyaya means study of the Self.
 Quite often the practice of Yoga becomes a catalyst for a deeper inquiry into the question ‘Who am I’, and how we relate to ourselves, and the world around us.
 The essential ingredients for Self inquiry to flower, are a natural curiosity and an open mind.

 When we take the time to look deeply into the nature of ‘Self’, we slowly begin to see our true colours, and real understanding starts to flower.
-With continuous dedication, and unwavering patience, this practice of Self Inquiry, Mindfulness or Witnessing Awareness, provides precious insights, that shine a light on the path to Freedom!
+With continuous dedication, kindness, unwavering patience and love, this practice of Self Inquiry, Mindfulness or Witnessing Awareness, provides precious insights, that shine a light on the path to Freedom!

 The meaning and essence of Santosha is contentment.
 Having an acceptance and gratitude for what life presents to us in the moment – both pleasurable and painful – and experiencing this with equanimity.
 Not an easy task!
 Our practice of Yoga provides fertile ground for the exploration of Santosha.
 It is a seed of practice that requires constant attention and care.
 As our understanding grows, we begin to feel a natural gratitude – for our Practice, ourselves, and all of Life… this gratitude spontaneously arises from a source within the Heart, like a bubbling spring.
 Inexhaustible, and ever fresh!